 Thesis: You can get massive traffic increases for any website using guest posting.
 These big traffic increases will come from organic searches rather than referrals.

-A couple years ago I got an email.
+A couple of years ago I got an email.
 It’s one of the most dreaded emails you can get if you are an internet marketer, SEO, or website owner…

 I received a notice that my one of my niche websites received a penalty for “thin content.”